local-ch/lhc/README.md

 `race_condition_ttl` - very useful in situations where a cache entry is used very frequently and is under heavy load.
 If a cache expires and due to heavy load several different processes will try to read data natively and then they all will try to write to cache.
-To avoid that case the first process to find an expired cache entry will bump the cache expiration time by the value set in `cache_race_condition_ttl`.
+To avoid that case the first process to find an expired cache entry will bump the cache expiration time by the value set in `race_condition_ttl`.

 `use` - Set an explicit cache to be used for this request.
 If this option is missing `LHC::Caching.cache` is used.